 Cécile Lapenu is the Executive Director of CERISE.
 Cécile held the presidency of the European Microfinance Platform (eMFP) in 2013, is a Board member of the Social Performance Task Force (SPTF).
 Before joining CERISE in 2001, Cécile worked as an expert in Rural Finance for IFPRI and CIRAD.
 A Ph.D in agricultural economics, Cécile defended her doctoral thesis in 1996 on microfinance in Indonesia.

-Bonnie Brusky is Program Manager at CERISE.
+Bonnie Brusky is Deputy Director at CERISE.
 She has over 18 years of experience in microfinance, specialized in social performance and client-centered research.
 A seasoned professional with rural and urban field experience in Africa, Asia and South America, Bonnie is a certified lead trainer and assessor for the Smart Campaign and senior advisor to The SEEP Network.
 Bonnie holds a BA from the University of Wisconsin-Madison and a DESS in development studes from Université Paris-La Sorbonne.

 Alexandra Alvarado is Project Manager at CERISE.
 Alexandra works directly with partners to accompany them as they carry out social audits and implement innovative social and environmental practices.
 Alexandra is also responsible for the development of the social audit tool CERISE SPI4.
 Alexandra is a graduate of University Paris-Dauphine, Master International Economy and Development.